Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out.rst

 capability to generate voltages between 0V and 5V*.
 The voltage can be configured directly in `Volt
 <http://en.wikipedia.org/wiki/Volt>`_ without any conversion.
-The device is equipped with a 12-bit `Digital to Analog Converter (DAC)
+The device is equipped with a 12-bit `Digital-to-Analog Converter (DAC)
 <http://en.wikipedia.org/wiki/Digital-to-analog_converter>`_.
 Instead of generating a voltage it is also possible to choose between a 1k, 100k or 500k Ohm load resistor to ground (pull-down).